mmseng/ALFCC/README.md

 Specifies an array of strings representing categories of log messages which should be excluded from the console/log output.
 Don't worry too much about this; it's recommended to use `-Verbosity` instead.
 This parameter is just the underlying mechanism, but can be used for more flexible log filtering.
+This mechanism for managing verbosity of output is kind of an experiment.
 The potential categories to filter are:
 - `All`: Not currently implemented.
 - `Verbose`: Messages that are mildly verbose.